• Skip to primary navigation

 4. Roughly chop the soaked soya chunks into irregular pieces.
 This will resemble the "fat" of the vegan pepperoni, so it doesn't need to be all the same size.
 Set aside.

 5. Prepare the liquid mixture by blending together: cooked beetroot, miso paste, chilli oil, maple syrup, and the broth from the soya chunks.
-Please note, this recipe should yield enough broth, however, if it wasn’t enough, just add some extra water or vegetable broth if you have it at hand.ย
+Please note, this recipe should yield enough broth, however, if it wasn't enough, just add some extra water or vegetable broth if you have it at hand.

 6. In a large bowl combine pea protein isolate, konjac powder, carrageenan, and the starches (tapioca and/or potato, see notes), followed by the spice mix and the liquids.
-Finally add melted coconut oil, food coloring, and whole peppercorns.
+Finally add melted coconut oil, food colouring, and whole peppercorns.
 Lastly, add the chopped soya chunks.

 7. Mix until it comes together into a firm, easy to shape the dough.